semihyagcioglu/increment/How I Work.md

 I always prioritirize.
 I live by the words of Mark Twain, “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”

 Both at work and at my personal life I apply inbox zero rule.[1]
-If there is any mail pending in my inbox, I do three things.
+If there is any email pending in my inbox, I do three things.
 I either reply it, delete it, or delegate it.
 Subsequently, if I am done with it, I send it to archive.

 Whatever I do, I try to focus as best as I can.
 To do so, I try to remove all the clutter, and all distractions while I am working.
 This is the only way I can work on what really matters.